-How about this twist on pizza.
-This Broccoli Cheese Puffed Pizza pie is puffed and broccoli-fied and downright amazing.
+Broccoli Cheese Puffed Pizza pie is crispy puffed, cheesy, broccoli-fied and downright amazing.
 The recipe is simple to make too, making it weeknight perfect.
 Make to serve as your Friday night pie or in squares for easy entertaining.
 Easy, impressive, and delicious.

 Okay, so before I talk more about this puffed pizza, I am going to go a little random and talk about a sea turtle.
 My desperately needed summer of zen kinda actually truly ended with me saving a sea turtle.
 How’s that for irony.